alexisdejesusdev/booking-app/README.md

 2. Run the command mvn clean install.

-3. After the process is finished move to the target folder created as a result of the previous step and copy the file called prototype-app.war.
+3. After the process is finished move to the target folder created as a result of the previous step and copy the file called booking-app.war.

 4. Paste the copied file to the webapps folder of the tomcat installation directory.